mia-platform/public-pipelines/docs/gitlab-templates.md

 ## Application.gitlab-ci.yml

 The [`Application.gitlab-ci.yml`](../gitlab-ci/base/Application.gitlab-ci.yml) file is the file that will import every other files.
-It will not declare any jobs, but will contains import of all the other files and the GitLab templates that will form the base for your pipelines.
+It will not declare any jobs, but will contain imports of all the other files and the GitLab templates that will form the base for your pipelines.
 This will allow you to only import this file in your `.gitlab-ci.yaml` file inside your repository.